Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Introduction

 In the past few decades, observational studies suggest that disc asymmetry (measured using $m = 1$ Fourier mode) show a positive correlation with starburst occurrences \citep[e.g.][]{Zaritsky.Rix.1997}.
 Using a similar method, \citet{Reichard(2009)} also found a strong relation between asymmetry in disc galaxies and the youth of the stellar population present in SDSS galaxies.
 Following this, \cite{Zaritsky.etal.2013} measured the $m = 1$ related lopsidedness in a local volume-complete sample from the Spitzer Survey of Stellar Structure in Galaxies (S$^4$G) survey, and concluded that the presence of structure in the dark matter halo could be sufficient to induce observed asymmetries.
 More recently, \citet{Yesuf.2021} found that disc asymmetries correlated with higher specific star formation rate at a given stellar mass.
 In this work, we build on these earlier analyses and introduce a novel Fourier-Laguerre expansion framework for image analysis across multiple bands.

 The paper is structured as follows.
 Section~\ref{sec: Methodology} provides context for our model and explains the working of our pipeline.
 In Section~\ref{sec: Dataset} we detail the datasets and databases referred to when identifying disc galaxies to expand through the pipeline.
 Section~\ref{sec: Results} presents the main results of the paper, focusing on characterizing the asymmetry of disc galaxies.
 Section~\ref{sec: Discussion} includes related discussions.
 The paper concludes with a synopsis of our main results and future work.
+The Appendices elaborate on several technical points: Appendix~\ref{app: A} introduces the framework of the \textbf{\textit{FLEX}} pipeline; Appendix~\ref{app: B} details the mathematical background of Fourier-Laguerre polynomials and related uncertainty handling; Appendix~\ref{app: C} presents our algorithms for centring and scale length determination integrated into \textbf{\textit{FLEX}}; Appendix~\ref{app: D} addresses the possibilities for where sample selection could affect our results; Appendix~\ref{app: E} is a comparison of \textbf{\textit{FLEX}}-based asymmetry with classical rotational asymmetry; Appendix~\ref{app: F} details analysis of mock galaxies expanded through \textbf{\textit{FLEX}}.